amorriscode/anthonymorris.dev/data/second-brain/compression.md

 - Uses variable-length bit strings to represent each characters
 - Frequently used characters have short codes
   - Saves space
-- Every bit string representing a character must have a unique prefix
+- Every bit string representing a character must have a _unique prefix_
+  - Allows you to decode

+### Decoding

+- Look for match left --> right (bit by bit)
+- Replace when match found
+- Repeat until decoded

 ### Huffman Encoding Example